Hi, my name is Katie, and I hate breastfeeding.

 I persisted with breast feeding my difficult to feed baby for six months because it's convenient, it's free, and I wanted to get my October baby through cold and flu season with as much immune support as possible.
 When the going was really tough I was just taking things one feeding at a time.

 I'm a bit control freaky, and I liked that my baby depends on me for his food.
 But, honestly, we were both ready to be done.
 We introduced solids which he LOVES, and he genuinely seems to prefer the bottle.
 Once we stopped breastfeeding he became a happier baby, and I became a MUCH happier mom.

 There is such stigma around formula, but the truth is that if you can afford it, live in a part of the world with access to clean and safe drinking water, and are down with cleaning and sterilizing bottles, then it's no big deal.

-If you were living in sub-Saharan Africa, had to walk several miles to gather enough firewood to start a fire to boil water with, were struggling financially and therefore prone to watering down formula, relied on breastfeeding for pregnancy prevention, etc, etc, etc, then the WHO recommendations of nothing but the breast for six months should absolutely apply.
+If you are struggling financially and therefore prone to watering down formula, rely on breastfeeding for pregnancy prevention, etc, etc, etc, then the WHO recommendations of nothing but the breast for six months should absolutely apply.